nutanix/calm-dsl/README.md

  - Watch app action runlog: `calm watch action_runlog <runlog_uuid> --app <application_name>`
  - Download app action runlogs: `calm download action_runlog <runlog_uuid> --app <application_name> --file <file_name>`

-## Decompile
+### Decompiling Blueprints (`.json`->`.py`)
 Decompilation is process to consume json data for any entity and convert it back to dsl python helpers/classes.
-Currently decompile is supported for converting blueprint json to python files.
+Currently, decompile is supported for converting blueprint json to python files.
 Summary of support for blueprint decompilation(Experimental feature):
 - Python helpers/classes are automatically generated with the use of jinja templates.
 - Generated python file is formatted using [black](https://github.com/psf/black)
 - Default values for most of the entities will be shown in decompiled file.